toptal/chewy/README.md

 ### Client settings

-There are 2 ways to configure Chewy client: `Chewy.settings` hash and `chewy.yml`
+There are two ways to configure the Chewy client: the `Chewy.settings` hash and `chewy.yml`

-You can create this file manually or run `rails g chewy:install` to do that with yaml way
+You can create this file manually or run `rails g chewy:install`.

 ```ruby
 # config/initializers/chewy.rb